Phone: (954) 262-7201

 Branding your organization at NSU will give you the opportunity to cultivate relationships with students, beginning in their freshman year, throughout the duration of their studies.
 Increased visibility on our campus will also enable your organization to establish name recognition, allowing you to become successful at recruiting the best and brightest students and alumni Florida has to offer.

-The Office of Career Development at Nova Southeastern University (NSU) adheres to the Principles for Professional Practice set forth by the National Association of Colleges and Employers (NACE).
+Career Development at Nova Southeastern University (NSU) adheres to the Principles for Professional Practice set forth by the National Association of Colleges and Employers (NACE).
 Employers must follow guidelines to recruit students and alumni from NSU.

 Interview Room Features: